 In B2B lead generation, the process and the task of qualifying leads isn’t a simple “one-shoe-fits-all process.
 There are various ways to qualify leads that suit different types of markets and businesses.
 Let’s look at the different methods and their respective purposes.

 This particular framework is the one that puts your client’s needs first by taking a modern approach to sales lead qualification.
 Having the resources isn’t the sole benchmark for buying things, but having the need and desire for it as well.

 Which obstacles is this lead facing and can your product or service help solve them?

 Does this person have the authority to say “yes” to buying your product or service for their own company?

-How much us this product willing or able to pay for your product or service?
+How much is this product willing or able to pay for your product or service?

-Discover how important it is solving this problem relative to your lead’s other priorities.
+Discover how important it is to solve this problem relative to your lead’s other priorities.

 If you want more in-depth information on this method, read here.